zenozeng/p5.js-svg/doc/overview.md

 - Google Chrome 43 on Android 4.4.4

+- Safari 8.0.7 on Mac (Thanks @fnlctrl)

-p5.SVG@0.4.1 may not work on IE10.
-There are still some issues.
+p5.SVG@0.4.2 may not work on IE10.
+There are still [some issues](https://github.com/zenozeng/p5.js-svg/issues/122):

 ## [TODO] How it works